-Resignation Letter Examples to Use as Guides When You Resign From Your Job
+See Sample Resignation Letters for When You Resign From Your Job

-Are you interested in seeing resignation letter examples so that you can resign from your job without burning any bridges?
+Are you interested in seeing resignation letter examples so that you can use them as a guide when you resign from your job without burning any bridges?
 You can successfully resign from your job by following these resignation letter examples.

 When you decide to resign from your job, you'll want to follow all of the tips that are available from these links.
 They will help you retain your positive professional reputation.
 They will help employers remember you as an employee of choice.

 You will want to customize these examples to match your individual circumstances when you resign from your job.
 These samples give you a great place to start.

 Resignation Letter Example